realsuncis/japanese-ocr/README.md

 # japanese-ocr
-Drag region to print out Japanese characters in console using OCR
+Drag select region to print out Japanese characters in console using OCR